grx6741/flappyBird/README.md

 ## How to play the game

 - Click to start the game.
+- Press `Space bar` to flap the bird
 - Dont touch the red bars ,you noob.
 - If you die, press `Escape` key to close the game.
 - I didn't add a restart functionality soooo, deal with it.